ccmchain/ccmchain/cmd/clef/rules.md

 /**
 * OnApprovedTx(str) is called when a transaction has been approved and signed.
 The parameter
 	* 'response_str' contains the return value that will be sent to the external caller.
-* The return value from this mccmod is ignore - the reason for having this callback is to allow the
+* The return value from this method is ignore - the reason for having this callback is to allow the
 * ruleset to keep track of approved transactions.
 *
 * When implementing rate-limited rules, this callback should be used.
 * If a rule responds with neither 'Approve' nor 'Reject' - the tx goes to manual processing.
 If the user
-* then accepts the transaction, this mccmod will be called.
+* then accepts the transaction, this method will be called.
 *
-* TLDR; Use this mccmod to keep track of signed transactions, instead of using the data in ApproveTx.
+* TLDR; Use this method to keep track of signed transactions, instead of using the data in ApproveTx.
 */
 function OnApprovedTx(resp) {
 	var value = big(resp.tx.value)